Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 salzburg toptours blog christmas perchten runs in Salzburg

 December is attractive for its sales and significant discounts in shops.
 In the Old Town, there are dozens of shops of every kind and price range.
 There are also three large shopping malls in Salzburg: Europark, McArthurGlen Designer Outlet Salzburg and Arena, which offer everything your heart desires.
-Employees of companies usually receive double salaries in December; employers organize a festive dinner for employees.
+Employees of companies usually receive double their salaries in December; employers organize a festive dinner for employees.
 Work colleagues meet for a get-together, giving each other a symbolic gift or participating in a Secret Santa game.

 salzburg toptours blog christmas getreidegasse - the shoping street